sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 ### Colors & theming

-Of high interest in this section, apart from the actual colors, is where you will set your i3bar on the screen (top vs bottom) and on which monitor your tray will be displayed if you have more than one.
+Of interest in this section, apart from the actual colors, is where you will set your i3bar on the screen (top vs bottom) and on which monitor your tray (the space with little icons to show the volume, WiFi connectivity and so on) will be displayed if you have more than one monitor.
 In this case, the bar displays at the top of the screen _à la Mac_ or GNOME with `position top` and reveals information about system resources with `i3status` (you can find how it can be configured in [my dotfiles](https://github.com/sglavoie/dotfiles/blob/master/.config/i3status/config) or on the [i3status repo](https://github.com/i3/i3status) on GitHub).

 ```{.bash}
 # Start i3bar to display a workspace bar (plus the system information i3status if available)